-- 16. Japan has raised one principal argument in response to the U.S. description of how it has implemented the DSB's recommendations and rulings.
-Japan asserts that implementation by the United States was insufficient because it did not undo action taken with respect to imports that entered the United States prior to the end of the RPT but that remained unliquidated after the end of the RPT that is, "prior unliquidated entries."
+15. Japan has raised one principal argument in response.
+Japan asserts that implementation by the United States was insufficient because it did not undo action taken with respect to imports that entered the United States prior to the end of the RPT but that remained unliquidated after the end of the RPT - that is, "prior unliquidated entries."
 We recall that "liquidation" refers to the ministerial process under U.S. law whereby the United States collects antidumping duties from importers.
-It should not be confused with the determination of final liability which occurs either through an administrative review or, automatically, if no administrative review is requested. - 17.
-With respect to the prior unliquidated entries, Japan argues that the United States must recalculate the final antidumping liability established in the five administrative reviews.
-As the United States explained in its written submissions, Japan's theory of implementation fails because: 1) this theory of implementation would create fundamental inequalities between retrospective and prospective antidumping systems; 2) this theory of implementation is not prospective in nature; and, 3) this theory of implementation is premised on misunderstandings of the AD Agreement. - i) Japan's Theory of Implementation Would Create Inequalities Between Retrospective and Prospective Antidumping Systems
+It should not be confused with the determination of final liability which occurs either through an administrative review or, automatically, if no administrative review is requested.

+16. With respect to the prior unliquidated entries, Japan argues that the United States must recalculate the final antidumping liability established in the five administrative reviews.
+Japan's theory of implementation fails because: 1) the theory of implementation would create fundamental inequalities between retrospective and prospective antidumping systems; 2) this theory of implementation is not prospective in nature; and, 3) this theory of implementation is premised on misunderstandings of the AD Agreement.